aeternity/protocol/tokens/tokens.md

 (atomically) for other assets with other accounts.
 If tokens are no longer wanted you can burn them.

-Only the owner of the ANT can mint new tokens, and is the owner decides that enough is enough, the ANT can be finalized, preventing more minting.
-An ANT can also be created with a final supply already minted and given to the owner of the ANT.
+Only the owner of the ANT can mint new tokens.
+Only the owner can finalize the ANT, preventing more minting.
+An ANT can also be created with a final supply already minted.

 An ANT can only be destroyed (TODO: design decision) if the total token supply of the ANT is zero (i.e., all tokens are burnt).

-Fees cannot be payed by native tokens, but only by aeons, but other services can be payed for with them.
-(TODO: Oracle query fees, etc?)
+Aeons are not part of the ANT system.
+There are no consensus controlled exchange rate between tokens and aeons.
+Fees cannot be payed by native tokens, but only by aeons.
+Other services could be payed for with tokens (e.g., contracts accepting tokens as payment).
+(TODO: Design decision: Should oracles be allowed to set fees in tokens?)

-If you need to govern the behavior of the tokens, a contract can be connected to the ANT.
-The contract has functions that will be called for example when tokens of the type is traded.
-The result of the call decides if the trade can happen or not.
+The owner of a token can decide to govern the behavior of the tokens by connecting a contract when an ANT is created.
+The contract must provide entrypoints according to a specified ACI where one or many of the primitive operation (spend, trade, mint, etc) is called to decide if the operation is allowed or not.

 ## Definitions